DonthiGeethikaBhargavi/Food-Hub/README.md

 # 🥡🍜 FOOD HUB 🍛🥤 - Online Food Ordering System

 ## 🚀 Overview
 Welcome to **Food Hub**, a full-stack web application designed for a seamless online food ordering experience!
-Users can explore restaurants, browse menus, add items to their cart, and securely place orders.
+Built from the ground up, this project allows users to explore restaurants, browse menus, add items to their cart, and securely place orders.

 > Built using **JDBC, JSP, SQL, Servlets, CSS, JavaScript, Bootstrap, jQuery, and the DAO pattern**.